Olympus Has Fallen: Plot

-After discovering Connor concealed within the building's walls, Banning takes him to safety, thwarting Kang's scheme to coerce Asher into divulging Asher's code.
+After finding Connor concealed within the building's walls, Banning takes him to safety, thwarting Kang's scheme to coerce Asher into divulging his code.
 Banning kills numerous commandos, including Forbes.
-Army Chief of Staff General Edward Clegg persuades Trumbull to sanction an aerial assault on the White House.
-However, the terrorists intercept and annihilate the attack force with their advanced Hydra 6 anti-aircraft system before Banning destroys the guns with an RPG.
+Army Chief of Staff general Edward Clegg persuades Trumbull to sanction an aerial assault on the White House.
+However, the terrorists intercept and annihilate the attack force with their advanced Hydra 6 anti-aircraft system before Mike destroys the guns with an RPG.
 In response, Kang executes Vice President Charlie Rodriguez.

-Banning shuts down Kang's communication network, forcing Kang to expose his operatives so Kang can execute McMillan publicly in retaliation for Banning's action.
+Banning shuts down Kang's communication network, forcing Kang to expose his operatives so he can execute McMillan publicly in retaliation for Banning's action.
 Banning ambushes them, resulting in heavy losses for Kang.
-With their numbers dwindling, Kang stages his and Asher's apparent deaths in a suicide helicopter explosion, sacrificing Kang's commandos and hostages to conceal their escape.
+With their numbers dwindling, Kang stages his and Asher's apparent deaths in a suicide helicopter explosion, sacrificing both his commandos and hostages to conceal their escape.

 Banning deduces the ploy and heads to the bunker.
 With two codes secured, Kang solves Asher's code and triggers Cerberus before attempting to escape with Asher.
-Banning arrives and kills the remaining terrorists before killing Kang with a knife.
-Banning, with Trumbull's aid, deactivates Cerberus just in time.
+Banning arrives, and after killing the remaining terrorists, he kills Kang by stabbing his head with a knife.
+Finally, with Trumbull's aid, Banning deactivates Cerberus with just seconds to spare.

 Following the White House recapture, Banning escorts Asher to safety.
 Subsequently, Banning resumes his role as head of presidential security.
 Asher addresses the nation, acknowledging the attack's effect and pledging America's ongoing resilience.